 In response, those who knew and loved Sky established the Sky Alland Scholarship as a way to celebrate his spirit, honor his character and commemorate his love for the University of Virginia.

 The Sky Alland Scholarship is awarded to a rising fourth-year student who exemplifies the five qualities that helped Sky make his mark not just on the world, but on those around him:

 Leadership, Achievement, Enterprising Spirit, Humility and Devotion to the University

 All faculty, administrators, staff and students are invited to nominate candidates for the scholarship.
-A committee of 4th year student representatives reviews the nominees and recommends finalists.
+A committee of fourth-year student representatives reviews the nominees and recommends finalists.

-On the first weekend in March, the Sky Alland Scholarship Award Selection Committee convenes at the University to interview the finalists and select a winner.
+At the end of March, or early April, the Sky Alland Award Scholarship Committee convenes at the University to interview the finalists and select a winner.
 The award is a full scholarship.